epam/edp-install/docs/headlamp-user-guide/add-cd-pipeline.md

 !![Update or uninstall the application](../assets/headlamp-user-guide/headlamp-update-uninstall-application.png "Update or uninstall the application")

 After this, the application will be updated or uninstalled in the Argo CD tool as well.

+!!! note
+    In a nutshell, the **Update** button updates your image version in the Helm chart, whereas the **Uninstall** button deletes the Helm chart from the namespace where the pipeline is deployed.

 ## Related Articles